Geolicious/qgis2leaf/README.md

 ## Usage

 Your current QGIS project helds different data: vector, raster or plugin layers.
 QGIS2leaf exports the vector layer to GeoJSON and creates a basic webmap from it with the current leaflet version 0.7.2.
+You can choose between several basemap styles and define the initial extent of the map as well as the dimension of the webmap in your html document.
+To support big data exports you may disable initial loading of the layers to the map.
+As the webmap has a layer control you can enable visibility of the layers afterwards.

 ## Installation